Hammad Miah: Debut season

-2014/2015 season
+2014–2015 season

 Miah had a poor 2014–15 season as he could only win one match all year and lost his place on the tour as was placed 100th in the world rankings, well outside top 64 who remain.
 Miah tried to win his place back at the 2015 Q School and came closest to doing so in the second event when he lost 2–4 to Paul Davison in the penultimate round.

-2015/2016 season
+2015–2016 season

 Miah's Q School Order of Merit gave him entry into the 2015 Australian Goldfields Open qualifiers in which he began with a century break and won his first ranking event match in almost a year by beating Jason Weston 5–2.
 He lost 1–5 to Anthony Hamilton in the subsequent round.
 He was eliminated in the third round of three European Tour events during the season, which included scoring 4–3 wins over Mark Davis and Judd Trump.
 This saw him finish 60th on the Order of Merit to secure a new two-year tour card starting next season.

-2016/2017 season
+2016–2017 season

 Miah edged out Martin Gould 5–4 to qualify for the 2016 World Open, but lost in the wildcard round once in China.
 Wins over Kurt Dunham, Tian Pengfei and Rory McLeod helped him reach the final qualifying round for the Shanghai Masters and he was beaten 0–5 by Matthew Selt.
 Miah was 0–3 down to Tom Ford in the opening round of the UK Championship, before levelling at 3–3 in a run which included a century break.
 He was also 3–5 behind, but came back to win 6–5.
 A second final frame decider came in the next round against Robert Milkins with Miah losing it.
 Afterwards Milkins said Miah was not a real snooker player after the pair exchanged words at the end of the match.

 Miah shocked world number 22 Ricky Walden 10–7 in World Championship qualifying and, after beating Martin O'Donnell 10–7, a match up with Rory McLeod awaited with the winner reaching the Crucible.
 Miah lost the first seven frames, before taking six in a row.
 He would ultimately be defeated 7–10.

-2017/2018 season
+2018–present

 He dropped off the tour at the end of 2017/18 but entered the 2018 Q School in an attempt to rejoin immediately.
-He won event 1 of Q School meaning he has a pro tour card for at least two years.
+He won event 1 of Q School meaning he has a pro tour card for another two years.
+After dropping off tour, he immediately regained his card through the 2021 Q School Order of Merit for the 2021-22 and 2022-23 seasons.
+He won the WSF Championship in 2026 and is able to return to the main tour from the 2026-27 season.

+Personal life

+Hammad Miah is based at Hertford Snooker Club in Hertford, England.
+Miah and fellow main tour player Alfie Burden currently co-own the club, having acquired the club in 2024.